 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

 Use concurrency mechanisms that are known to be robust.

+If possible, do not force immediate termination externally.

 At appropriate times use mechanisms of the language or system to determine that necessary threads are still operating.